MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/tutorials/fine-tune.md

 ## Troubleshooting

 ### How do I enable fine-tuning?
-Create a custom model is grayed out in Azure OpenAI Studio?
+Create a custom model is grayed out in Azure OpenAI Studio

 In order to successfully access fine-tuning you need **Cognitive Services OpenAI Contributor assigned**.
 Even someone with high-level Service Administrator permissions would still need this account explicitly set in order to access fine-tuning.
 For more information please review the [role-based access control guidance](/azure/ai-services/openai/how-to/role-based-access-control#cognitive-services-openai-contributor).